It has been five long months.

 The time spent in Dubai made me think about where I was last year.

 I did work so hard to build my business, to shape the life that I wanted becoming a digital nomad where I could perform my job from literally anywhere in the world, only with the use of pc connected to wifi.

 At this exact time last year I was in Tenerife experiencing my very first adventure as a digital nomad.
 I remembered that feeling of freedom, the fresh air on my face every time I could admire the sunset from the beach, after a long day at work, or the excitement of trying a new early morning running trail or a hidden culinary gem where I could taste cheap local cuisine.

 No day was or felt the same, and that excitement of the unknown is what I am missing the most.

 Here in Dubai I experienced a completely different culture, a clean and secure environment, a place where I could feel comfortable see my children growing up and teaching them that there are laws, and if you don't obey to them there are consequences.
 Somehow I truly admire the fair mentality that you can breathe here.
-I also like the weather, opening the curtains knowing another sunny day is ahead, and my mental state won't be suffering by feeling imprisoned in a 30sq2m studio under a raining sky.
-Tomorrow I will be living Dubai with the crystal clear intention of breaking the final chains that are holding me tight to London, to finally close that black and white chapter of my life, and to open myself to new horizons, where only vibrant, bold and colorful picture will be allowed to be taken.
+I also like the weather, opening the curtains knowing another sunny day is ahead, and my mental state won't be suffering by feeling imprisoned in a 30sq2m studio under a grey sky.
+Tomorrow I will be living Dubai with the crystal clear intention of breaking the final chains that are holding me tight to London, to finally close that black and white chapter of my life, and to open myself to new horizons, where only vibrant, bold and colorful picture will be taken.